abelectronicsuk/ABElectronics_Python_Libraries/ADCDACPi/README.md

 ```
 from ABE_ADCDACPi import ADCDACPi
 ```
-Next you must initialise the adcdac object:
+Next you must initialise the adcdac object and set a gain of 1 or 2 for the DAC:
 ```
-adcdac = ADCDACPi()
+adcdac = ADCDACPi(1)
 ```
 Set the reference voltage.
 ```